 Unhealthy pussies, on the other hand (suppressing their firmness and directness of their healthy dicks), lack assertiveness, feel weak, and are overly sensitive.
 They likely misunderstand and overdo the principle of Non-Interference.
 Practice from this point of view is prone to collapse when it’s difficult, mistakes laziness for surrender, fixates on the positive, and lacks the backbone to fully face the negative.
 Unhealthy pussies preach “compassion” while simultaneously channeling aggression inwards as shame (or passively outwards as blame).
 Unhealthy pussies are afraid of their own strength and really hate dicks.

 More important than striving to reach the next frontier of development, is to make our dicks and pussies as healthy as possible.
-Of the five principles of Deliberately Developmental Psychology, Engagement and Character are distilled into active aspects of practices which strengthen healthy dicks.
+Of the six principles of Deliberately Developmental Psychology, Engagement and Character are distilled into active aspects of practices which strengthen healthy dicks.
 Non-Interference and Nourishment are more receptive aspects of practice which promote healthy pussies.
-I jest, the principle of Collaboration is where all of our, hopefully healthy, dicks and pussies can firmly and flowingly practice dancing together.
+I jest, the principles of Collaboration and Play are where all of our, hopefully healthy, dicks and pussies can firmly and flowingly practice dancing together.
 Yum.